glisca/rl4ob/README.md

 You are done with installing Anaconda3.

-## 4. `ob-rl-ai` conda environment
+## 4. `rl4ob` conda environment

 4.1 Clone the `athlete` (this repository) repository inside the `src` directory.

 ```
 cd $WS_BIOMEC/src/ && \
-git clone git@gitlab.lrz.de:glisca/ob-rl-ai.git
+git clone git@github.com:glisca/rl4ob.git
 ```

-4.2 Create the `ob-rl-ai` conda environment (and automatically install the required dependencies).
+4.2 Create the `rl4ob` conda environment (and automatically install the required dependencies).

 &rarr; Run the following command and feel free to grab yourself a coffee.
-Probably it will take anaconda more tha 5 minutes (depending on your internet speed) to to download and install all packages which the about to be installed `ob-rl-ai` conda evironment needs.
+Probably it will take anaconda more tha 5 minutes (depending on your internet speed) to to download and install all packages which the about to be installed `rl4ob` conda evironment needs.

 ```
-$WS_BIOMEC/install/a202406/bin/conda env create -f $WS_BIOMEC/src/ob-rl-ai/conda/ob-rl-ai.yml
+$WS_BIOMEC/install/a202406/bin/conda env create -f $WS_BIOMEC/src/rl4ob/conda/rl4ob.yml
 ```

 A message similar to the following: